-I study battles between short sellers and firms.
+This study examines battles between short sellers and firms.
 Firms use a variety of methods to impede short selling, including legal threats, investigations, lawsuits, and various technical actions intended to create a short squeeze.
 These actions create short sale constraints.
-Consistent with the hypothesis that short sale constraints allow stocks to be overpriced, firms taking anti-shorting actions have in the subsequent year very low abnormal returns of about -2 percent per month.
+Consistent with the hypothesis that short sale constraints allow stocks to be overpriced, firms taking anti-shorting actions have in the subsequent year very low abnormal returns of about -2% per month.
+(JEL G14)

-Short sale constraints can allow stocks to be overpriced.
-Constraints include various costs and risks, such as the expense and difficulty of borrowing stock, legal and institutional restrictions, and the risk that the short position will have to be involuntarily closed due to recall of the stock loan.
-If these impediments prevent investors from sufficiently shorting certain stocks, these stocks can be overpriced and thus have low future returns until the overpricing is corrected.
+Short selling can be expensive, difficult, and risky.
+Impediments to shorting include the expense and difficulty of borrowing stock, legal and institutional restrictions, and the risk that the short position may be involuntarily closed due to recall of the stock loan.
+If these short sale constraints are sufficiently binding, stocks may become overpriced and thus have low future returns until the overpricing is corrected.
 By identifying stocks with particularly high short sale constraints, one can identify stocks with particularly low future returns.
 These constraints are difficult to measure, however, and researchers have struggled to find appropriate data to test the overpricing hypothesis.

-In this paper, I test whether overpricing increases when firms deliberately raise the level of short sale constraints.
-Firms can take a variety of actions to impede short selling of their stock.
+In this article, I test whether overpricing increases when firms deliberately raise the level of short sale constraints.
+Firms can take a variety of actions to impede the short selling of their stock.
 Firms take legal and regulatory actions to hurt short sellers, such as accusing them of crimes, suing them, hiring private investigators to probe them, and requesting that the authorities investigate their activities.
 Firms take technical actions to make shorting difficult, such as splits or distributions specifically designed to disrupt short selling.
 Firms can coordinate with shareholders to withdraw shares from the stock lending market, thus preventing short selling by causing loan recall.
 These battles between short sellers and firms can be extraordinarily acrimonious.
-The following statement from the sample used in this paper gives a flavor of attitudes toward short sellers: "Your activities are mean, shameful and loathsome.
-They are motivated by appalling avarice and greed, and they will not be permitted to go unanswered."
-(Fulman, 1998)
+The following statement from the sample used in this article